Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/rules/_index.md

 Whenever you **take damage**, take the top card off of your Health Deck to reveal the next top card.
 These cards always have a _handicap_.
 All revealed handicaps must be followed at all times.
 (And if all health cards are revealed, you lose the game.)

 If you visit a **special location**, collect the tile and replace it with a new one from the deck.
-As an extra reward, players may _draw 1 more card_ and _show their cards to each other_.
-(The only time you're allowed to do so.
-Still no other communication besides that!)

 @TODO: IMAGE